mesosphere-backup/dcos-vagrant/README.md

 ## Deploy VMs and Install DCOS

-DCOS can be deployed with 1, 3, or 5 master nodes and any number of public and/or private agent nodes, depending on the DCOS installer configuration.
-See [Configure the DCOS Installer](#configure-the-dcos-installer) for more details.
+DCOS can be deployed with 1, 3, or 5 master nodes and any number of public and/or private agent nodes.

-In order to deploy DCOS, a bootstrap node is also required to facilitate installation configuration, install file distribution, and zookeeper bootstrapping.
+A bootstrap node is also required, and must be provisioned after all other master and agent nodes.

 **IMPORTANT**: Make sure your local machine has enough memory to launch all your desired VMs, otherwise your machine may lock up as all the memory is consumed.